This succulent, fork-tender Mississippi roast is 4-ingredient-easy and one of the most delicious roasts you’ll ever make.

 Note: Although you don’t HAVE to brown the roast, I always do.
 Browning all sides in sizzling oil just makes for deeper flavor and a more caramelized exterior.
 It only takes a few extra minutes, and I highly recommend it.

 Slow cooker or oven method: This roast is wonderful made in the slow cooker or roasted “low and slow” in the oven.
-When using my slow cooker, I cook the roast 7-8 hours on low.
-When baking in my favorite Lodge Cast iron Dutch oven or my enamel Dutch oven, I cook the roast on 250 degrees for 8-9 hours.
-Either way, I always brown my roast in a skillet in a small bit of oil before cooking.
-Browning makes all the difference in the flavor and appearance of the finished product.
+When using my slow cooker, I cook the roast roughly 7-8 hours on low.
+When baking in my favorite Lodge Cast iron Dutch oven or my enamel Dutch oven, I cook the roast on 225 degrees for 7-8 hours.

 We love eating Mississippi roast with simple creamed corn, perfect black eyed peas, creamed potatoes, and sliced tomatoes (see photo below).
 Who needs Cracker Barrel when you can cook this feast in your own kitchen?